Archer Blood: Aftermath

-Legacy
+Death and legacy

 Blood died of arterial sclerosis on September 3, 2004, in Fort Collins, Colorado, where he had been living since 1993.
 His death made headlines in Bangladesh.
-Bangladesh sent a delegation to the funeral in Fort Collins and Mrs. Blood received numerous communiques from Bangladeshis.
+Bangladesh sent a delegation to the funeral in Fort Collins and his wife received numerous communiques from Bangladeshis.
 His contribution in shaping the moral contours of American diplomacy in 1971 was acknowledged by The Washington Post in its obituary.

 In May 2005, Blood was posthumously awarded the Outstanding Services Award by the Bangladeshi-American Foundation, Inc. (BAFI) at the First Bangladeshi-American Convention.
 Blood received this Award for his role in 1970 and 1971 for the cause of humanity and his brave stance against the US official policy while the Pakistan army was engaged in a genocidal mission in what is now Bangladesh.
 His son, Peter Blood, accepted the award on behalf of the family.
 This was followed on December 13, 2005, by the dedication of the American Center Library, U.S. Embassy Dhaka, in the name of Archer K. Blood.
-Present at the ribbon-cutting ceremony were Chargé d'Affaires Judith Chammas, Mrs. Margaret Blood and her children, Shireen Updegraff and Peter Blood.
+Present at the ribbon-cutting ceremony were Chargé d'Affaires Judith Chammas, Margaret Blood and her children, Shireen Updegraff and Peter Blood.

-In 2022 the State Department named a conference room at its Foggy Bottom headquarters in Blood's honor.
+In 2022, the State Department named a conference room at its Foggy Bottom headquarters in Blood's honor.